On the coherence conjecture of Pappas and Rapoport: Line bundles on and

 \section{Line bundles on $\Gr_\calG$ and $\Bun_\calG$}

 This subsection explains why Theorem \ref{Fibers} and Theorem \ref{MainII} are equivalent to each other.
 The key ingredients are the line bundles on the global affine Grassmannian $\Gr_\calG$.
 Observe that $\Gr_\calG$ can be disconnected.
-This will create some complications to determine the line bundle on $\Gr_\calG$ directly.
-Instead, we will pass to the group scheme $\calG'$, whose generic fiber is simply-connected so that we can use the results of Heinloth \cite{H} directly.
+This will create some complications in trying to determine the line bundle on $\Gr_\calG$ directly.
+Instead, we will pass to its group scheme $\calG_\der$ (defined below), whose generic fiber then is simply-connected so that we can apply the results of Heinloth \cite{H} directly.